Maragoth/api-tester-postman/readme.md

 ---

-## ⚠️ Known API Behavior
+## ⛔️ Known API Behavior

-- POST /products/add accepts empty request bodies and still returns HTTP 201 with a new ID.
-This seems to be a backend validation issue and was discovered during testing.
+⛔️ BUG DETECTED: POST /products/add accepts empty request bodies and still returns HTTP 201 with a new ID.

+This issue was discovered and reported during execution of the negative test case: "Add Product with Missing Fields".

+The response did not return the expected validation error, which indicates a backend issue.

+✅This confirms the effectiveness of the test suite in identifying real-world issues.

 ## 🛠 Tools Used